Consensys/quorum-examples/examples/5nodesRTGS/README.md

 4.1- If you receive an error like "Error: Non-200 status code: &{Status:500 Internal Server Error", wait for the constellation nodes to know their peers.
 In my low end lab it can take a while (some minutes).

 5- Take note of the 3 bank contract addresses.
+It can take some seconds, but the geth console will eventually provide an output like "Contract mined! address: 0x...".
 These are bank1, bank2 and bank3 private contracts instances addresses.

 6- Run the following command one time in the javascript console on terminal 4 (regulator):